 FDM Printing Advantages In Detail

-A nice, pocket-friendly FDM 3D Printer has all the essential requirements could be easily bought in less than 200 dollars.
+A nice, pocket-friendly FDM 3D Printer has all the essential requirements and could be easily bought for less than 200 dollars.
 Some of the most popular FDM printers of world-renowned companies are not expensive.

 Their filament (fodder) is also cheap i.e. approximately 18 USD for 1KG of PLA Filament Spool (One of the most common Filaments for FDM printers).

-Sometimes our FDM printer experiences some error and our printing gets failed.
+Sometimes our FDM printer experiences some errors and our printing gets failed.
 This causes the filament that was used in printing to be unusable in other printers.

 But, in FDM printers as most of the filaments are plastic-based thus they can be reused.
 They can be easily reshaped in form of the filament by heating and straightening them.

-There are various machine that are available to recycle filament very easily.
+There is various machine that is available to recycle filament very easily.

 The overall complexity of an FDM 3D printer is very low.
 In FDM 3D printers all the steps i.e. designing, slicing, printing, post-curing, etc. are very simple.